-Diabetes Times announces first webinar with ‘highly respected’ consultant
+Diabetes Times announces first digital Big Interview with ‘highly respected’ consultant

 A “highly respected” diabetes consultant has agreed to take part in a live interview as part of the first ever Diabetes Times webinar.